-There are a few things to note in this example.
-First of all, we use a disco.worker.classic.func.nop_map(), since we do all the real work in our map_reader.
-We use a builtin disco.worker.task_io.input_stream(), to return a DiscoDB from the file on disk, and that's the object our map_reader gets as a handle.
+things all.
+There are a few to note in this example.
+First of we use disco.worker.classic.func.nop_map(), since we do all the real work in our map_reader.
+We use a builtin disco.worker.task_io.input_stream(), to return a DiscoDB from the file on disk, and that's the object our map reader gets as a handle.

-Notice also how we turn vs into a list.
+3.6.
+DiscoDB Tutorial 63 Notice also how we turn vs into a list.
 This is because discodb.DiscoDB.metaquery() returns lazy objects, which cannot be pickled.

 Finally, notice how we run the disco.job.Job.
 We make the input and params runtime parameters, since we are pulling them from the command line.
-When we iterate over the results, we describilize our counts using int, and sum them together.
+When we iterate over the results, we deserialize our counts using int, and sum them together.